mwtuni/infofactagents/README.md

 - **Flask**: A lightweight WSGI web framework that serves as the backbone for API creation, handling the communication between front-end and back-end.

-- **InfoGenAI Models**: The core AI components that classify news articles based on various agents (metadata evaluation, factual consistency, linguistic analysis, etc.).
+- **InfoFactAgents Models**: The core AI components that classify news articles based on various agents (metadata evaluation, factual consistency, linguistic analysis, etc.).

 - **Ollama**: A platform for running local large language models (LLMs), enabling AI processing for decision-making based on information provided by agents.

 - **Retrieval-Augmented Generation (RAG)**: Used to enhance the AI's decision-making by serving data collected from specialized agents, allowing the **Ollama** LLM to make better, more informed decisions when analyzing news articles.

 ### Specialized Agents
-InfoGenAI uses multiple specialized agents to evaluate and classify the news articles based on different criteria:
+InfoFactAgents uses multiple specialized agents to evaluate and classify the news articles based on different criteria:

 - **Metadata & Source Credibility Agent**: Analyzes the article's metadata (e.g., publication date, author credentials, source reliability) to assess the overall credibility of the news source.